openqasm/openqasm/source/language/gates.rst

 A minimal compiler implementation might simply expand ``gate`` definitions repeatedly until reaching definitions for which :ref:`defcal blocks <pulse-gates>` are known.
-A more sophisticated implementation might use the `gate` definitions of the gates with associated ``defcal`` blocks to to build a gate library, and use methods based on KAK decompositions to rewrite into this hardware library.
+A more sophisticated implementation might use the `gate` definitions of the gates with associated ``defcal`` blocks to build a gate library, and use methods based on KAK decompositions to rewrite into this hardware library.

 The ``gate`` statement also allows defining parameterized families of unitaries.
 For example, a CPHASE operation is shown schematically in :numref:`fig_gate`